lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

              |<-----ACK, W=0-------|C=1 no Bitmap
            (End)
 ~~~~
-{: #Fig-Example-Rel-Window-ACK-Loss-Last-A title='Transmission in ACK-Always mode of an IPv6 packet carried by 11 fragments, fwith MAX_WIND_FCN=6, three lost framents and only one retry needed for each lost fragment.'}
+{: #Fig-Example-Rel-Window-ACK-Loss-Last-A title='Transmission in ACK-Always mode of an IPv6 packet carried by 11 fragments,
+with MAX_WIND_FCN=6, three lost framents and only one retry needed for each lost fragment.'}

-{{Fig-Example-Rel-Window-ACK-Loss-Last-B}} illustrates the transmission in ACK-Always mode of an IPv6 packet that needs 6 fragments, with MAX_WIND_FCN=6, three lost fragments, and the second ACK lost.
+{{Fig-Example-Rel-Window-ACK-Loss-Last-B}} illustrates the transmission in ACK-Always mode of an IPv6 packet that needs 6
+fragments, with MAX_WIND_FCN=6, three lost fragments, and the second ACK lost.

 ~~~~
           Sender                Receiver